MahirGulzar/autoware_ut/README.md

 ### Introduction

-`autoware_ut` package contains all the necessary launch and configuration files to run **autoware.ai** (needs to be [installed separately](https://gitlab.cs.ut.ee/autonomous-driving-lab/autoware.ai/local/autoware_misc/-/tree/ut/master/autoware_install_scripts]) on the UT ADL Lexus car or in the simulation mode with our custom configuration.
+`autoware_ut` package contains all the necessary launch and configuration files to run **autoware.ai** on the UT ADL Lexus car or in the simulation mode with our custom configuration.
 It consists of the following folders:

 - `/config` - includes parameters for nodes organized in separate files that will be loaded at the end of corresponding launch files, for example `control.launch` will load `control.yaml` file.
 - `/launch` - launch files to run different platforms (`sim_mode`, `lexus`), planners (`openplanner`, `decisionmaker`) or just sensors visualization with the car.